yuvaldori/gigaspaces-wiki-jekyll/xap100/step-two---creating-the-hello-world-application.markdown

 {% gcloak GSHOME %}
 {% panel bgColor=white|borderStyle=solid %}

-**Setting an environment variable pointing to the GigaSpaces root folder**
+**Setting an environment variable pointing to the XAP root folder**

 1. Right Click on the **hello-common* project in the *Package Explorer tab** to open the _context menu_
 1. Select **Build Path > Configure Build Path...** to open the _Java Build Path dialog_